GianGallamos/GianGallamos/README.md

-# Good Day :3 I'm Gian Paolo S. Gallamos
+ I'm Gian Paolo S. Gallamos

 Currently 2nd Year College at New Era University as BSIT.